akarve/bipsea/README.md

 of a single master password.
 (The master secret can be multi-factor.)
 * Uses Bitcoin's well-tested hierarchical deterministic wallet tree (including primitives like ECDSA and hardened children)
-* Can generate millions of new Bitcoin wallet seed words and master keys
+* Can generate millions of new mnemonic seed words and master keys
 * Can generate millions of new passwords from a single master root key (as an extended private key (xprv) and a short derivation path.